-With a bore sight collimator inserted in the muzzle of the barrel loosen and tighten the front and rear trigger guard screws while looking through the scope.
+With a bore sight collimator inserted in the muzzle of the barrel loosen and tighten each of the trigger guard screws while Looking through the scope.

 You should not be able to detect any change whatsoever in the collimator's view.
 Any change in that view illustrates how stresses are changing under the changing load of the guard screws.

 If there are no stresses there are no changes.